-If a library user wishes the Library to consider the removal or reclassification of a work, a "Request for Reconsideration of Library Materials" form is available at the Library and online.
+If a library user residing in Hamilton or Wenham or owning land in Hamilton or Wenham wishes the Library to consider the removal or reclassification of a work, a "Request for Reconsideration of Library Materials" form is available at the Library and online.
 The request must be completed in its entirety and mailed or delivered to the Library Director in order to initiate a review of the item in question.
-Once such a request is received, the Library

-Director shall evaluate the original reasons for the purchase of the material and submit a written response by mail to the requester stating the outcome of the review and evaluation.
+Once such a request is received, the Library Director shall evaluate the original reasons for the purchase of the material and submit a written response by mail to the requester stating the outcome of the review and evaluation.
+Only one Request for Reconsideration may be filed at a time and residents must wait until the request has been decided before they can submit another request.
+Once an item has gone through the reconsideration process, it cannot be submitted for reconsideration again for three years.

-If still unsatisfied, the requester may present their concerns to the Library Board of Trustees, which is the final arbitrator in matters of this nature.
-The final authority regarding removal or retention of library materials ultimately resides with the Board of Trustees.
+The decision made by the Library Director may be appealed to the Library Board of Trustees, within thirty days in writing.
+The Board of Library Trustees is the final arbiter in matters of this nature.
+The final authority regarding removal or retention of library materials resides with the Board of Trustees.